liquicode/liquicodejs/docs/schema/liquicodejs.schema.md

 ***Cell Addressing***

 When working with Matrix, you will usually need to identify a particular Row or Column to work with.
-Matrix supports three types addressing modes:
+Matrix supports three types of addressing modes:

 - 1) A zero-based index used as a row/column index.
 This index must be greater than or equal to zero and less than the extent (i.e. the RowCount or ColumnCount).